MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 The purpose of the event processing and analytics layer is to enable data-driven decisions.
 Event timing and the purpose of analytics are key factors to consider.
 The right service choice increases architectural efficiency and reduces the cost of processing data and events.

 Based on your requirements, implement hot, warm, or cold path processing for IoT data analytics.
 The [Azure IoT reference architecture](/azure/architecture/reference-architectures/iot) helps you understand the difference between these analytics paths and reviews the available analytics services on each path.
-The Cost Optimization pillar in the Azure Well-Architected Framework includes the [provision data stores topic](/azure/architecture/framework/cost/provision-datastores#data-analytics-cost), for cost considerations to different data analytics services, considering data storage, multiple servers to maximize scalability, and the ability to access large data as external tables.
+The Cost Optimization pillar in the Azure Well-Architected Framework includes the [cost considerations for data analytics stores](/azure/architecture/framework/cost/provision-datastores#data-analytics-cost), considering data storage, multiple servers to maximize scalability, and the ability to access large data as external tables.

 To get started, determine which types of data go through the hot, warm, or cold path: